Plan New Hampshire, The Foundation for Shaping the Built Environment (Plan NH), is a 501(c)3 non-profit organization formed in 1989.

 - protecting our air, water, flora and fauna

-- Informational programming for members and others interested in sustainable design and development in the communities in which they work and/or live.
+- Informational programming for members and others interested in sustainable planning and design and development in the communities in which they work and/or live.

 - The Vibrant Villages New Hampshire initiative.
 With the generous support of the NH Housing Finance Authority, Vibrant Villages currently focuses on four broad categories that, together, we believe are an important foundation for a sustainable community:

 - Growing healthy towns while preserving our rural character

 - Looking at how we get about

 - Where we live

 - Our historic resources – our past that has shaped who we are today

 The initiative provides stories, ideas and tools – examples of what is happening right here in New Hampshire – to inform and inspire us to new ways of thinking about our futures here in the Granite State.

 Plan NH has a part in (no particular order)